 Manini’owali is an out-of-the-way locals beach.
 It isn’t close to town or visible from the road.

-It is a wild and natural landscape with piercing blue water.
 The sand is white and powdery, and the shore is artfully framed by a series of lava rock benches.
 Turquoise swells roll fast off the Pacific, a boogie-boarder’s delight, but tourists should beware.
 Snorkling is great on the north end of the beach — Monica befriended a sea turtle there, and the two of them frolicked and laughed without Ryan.

 There are decent facilities a short walk from the beach (something Makalawena doesn’t offer).
 All the trappings of a premiere beach setting are here, with a fraction of the people one might expect.

 If measuring from base to peak, Mauna Kea is the tallest mountain on earth (33,500′).
 Standing 13,803′ above sea level, far above the clouds, the top of Mauna Kea is used primarily for scientific study.
 The strange housing you see in the photographs are known as independent astronomical research facilities and large telescope observatories, aka, the astronomy precinct.
 It is a near ideal setting to observe space things because of the high altitude, low humidity, and dark skies.

 The Drive up to the top is awesome — a steep dirt road that goes on for miles.
 A Park Ranger sat just above the Visitor Center taking info of anyone who drove beyond, and he made sure we had a 4-wheel drive.
 If you are interested in seeing all the beautiful things to do on Big Island Hawaii, be sure to rent a 4×4 or this one will pass you by.
 It cost us an extra $10/day to upgrade at the rental counter.